acmi-lab/humaneval-workshop/_pages/04_instructions.md

 #### Submission Instructions

 Authors are encouraged to submit short technical, position, or policy papers, adhering to the following guidelines on the [Openreview portal](https://openreview.net/group?id=NeurIPS.cc/2022/Workshop/HEGM).
+Submissions will be double blind.

 * Submissions should be anonymized and follow the NeurIPS 2022 format.
 * We accept paper submissions with a maximum length of 4 pages (excluding references and any supplementary material).